-Example: the MMS Mercury Monitoring System installed in a gas separation plant, where mercury must be removed from the gas to avoid corrosion of aluminum heat exchangers and to produce mercury-free product streams.
+MMS-NG Mercury Monitoring System for Natural Gas installed in a gas separation plant, where mercury must be removed from the gas to avoid corrosion of aluminum heat exchangers and to produce mercury-free product streams.

-The MMS is the perfect tool to monitor the efficiency of the mercury removal units and to verify a low mercury concentration in the processed gas.
+The MMS-NG is the perfect tool to monitor the efficiency of the mercury removal units and to verify a low mercury concentration in the processed gas.

+Manual calibration of the mercury analyzer.
 A known volume of calibration gas is drawn from the calibration device using a gas-tight microsyringe and injected into the analyzer’s calibration port.

 For quality assurance a regular calibration check is recommended.
 Calibration can be performed manually using the Manual Calibration Set or automatically with the Automatic Calibration Unit.
 Both devices use the principle of static calibration with mercury-saturated air.
 These devices are maintenance-free and unlike permeation devices do not require re-weighing.

-The Automatic Calibration Unit is permanently installed in the analyzer cabinet, and it extracts the mercury vapor and injects it into the UT-3000 calibration port by means of a digital syringe.
+The Automatic Calibration Unit is permanently installed in the analyzer cabinet, it extracts the mercury vapor and injects it into the UT-3000 calibration port by means of a digital syringe.
 Up to 12 calibration points can be programmed, and automatic calibration can be set to repeat at a fixed time interval or at a fixed daily hour.

 Number of sample points:

-approx. 3 minutes
+approx. 3 Minutes

 Purge of sample lines:

-Conditioning System (SCS)
+Sample Conditioning System (SCS)

 Mercury vapor saturation, injection of a constant volume

 Calculation of mercury vapor pressure:

 according to NIST recommended equation

 As a leading supplier of high precision analytical equipment, we strive at all times to offer top quality solutions.
-Our products are manufactured according to the ISO 9001 quality regulations.|
+Our quality management system is certified according to ISO 9001.